FAQ

 Are these records online already?

 Only about 10 to 15 percent of Civil War pensions have been digitized, mostly for soldiers who died early in the war or shortly after.
-If your ancestor lived well past the end of the war, their pension file is almost certainly still only available at the National Archives.
+If your ancestor lived well past the end of the war, their pension file is almost certainly only available at the National Archives.

 Do you also handle Confederate, Revolutionary War, or War of 1812 pensions?